MannuPannu/supergravityninja/README.md

 # supergravitygirl
 A game where you travel through dangerous levels avoiding spikes using your power to change gravity.

 ** HOWO run this locally **

-1. Start a local python web server in the same dir as index.html
+1. Start a local python web server (Download python first :)) in the same dir as index.html

+	Then on Mac/Linuc run:
+		python -m SimpleHTTPServer 8000

+	and on Windows:
-	 python simplehttpserver 8000
+		python -m http.server 8000

 2. Goto "localhost:8000" in any browser

 ** HOWTO upload this online **